jckuri/silver_robot/README.md

 <table border="1">

 <tr><td>
-In order to switch between the full version and the 1-minute version, you just need to
+In order to switch between the 1-minute version and the full version, you just need to change the number of `Total Coins` from 14 to 50.
+Or vice versa, from 50 to 14.
+In order access the field `Total Coins`, you need to go to the `Canvas`, then click on `CoinsText`, and then scroll down to the section `CoinManager (Script)`.
 </td></tr>

 <tr><td align="center">